18F/accessibility/pages/keyboard.md

 8. Check for title attributes providing information not on the screen.
   * __Title attributes which can only be exposed by hovering the mouse over the element are a failure of keyboard access__.
 9. Check that the focus never goes to elements that won't be available to somebody using a mouse.
-  * __If the keyboard focus goes to an offscreen element that has been temporarily hidden (items in a non-expanded drop-down menu, offscreen modals which haven't been triggered, etc.), this is a failure__.

 ### Examples